trevorhauter/gitportal.nvim/README.md

 - `GitPortal` will open your current file in your browser, including any selected lines in the permalink.

 #### A coworker shares a file with you
-- `GitPortal` will accept shareable permalinks from your favorite git host, switch to the proper branch/commit, open the file in neovim, and go to or highlight any relevant lines embedded in the permalink.
+- `GitPortal` lets you open shareable permalinks from your favorite Git host directly in Neovim.
+It seamlessly switches to the correct branch or commit, opens the specified file, and highlights any lines included in the link.

 Please note that the branch/commit must be available locally for it to switch automatically :-)